-Combination HIV therapy has been able to reduce the risk of AIDS defining cancers but seems to have little effect on the risk of some non-AIDS defining cancers but not others.
+Antiretroviral HIV treatment (ART) has reduced the risk of AIDS defining cancers and reduces some NADMs but not others.
 The risk of AIDS defining cancers increases at lower CD4 counts.
-This is one of the reasons behind the recommendation to start ARV treatment earlier.
+This is one of the reasons ART is now started earlier.

-To makes things complicated, some non-AIDS defining cancers occur at higher rates in people living with HIV and this may be unrelated to CD4 cell count or HAART use.
-Many of the NADM that occur more frequently in people living with HIV are linked to a virus.
+To makes things complicated, some NADMs occur at higher rates in people living with HIV and this might be unrelated to CD4 cell count or ART use.
+Many of the non-AIDS cancers that occur more frequently in people living with HIV are linked to a virus.
 These include anal cancer in men and women (linked to HPV), Hodgkin’s lymphoma (linked to EBV) and liver cancer (linked to hepatitis B and C).
-A few cancers also occur more commonly in HIV positive people but are not linked to known viruses (lung cancer and melanoma).
+A few cancers also occur more commonly in HIV positive people but are not linked to known viruses (lung and skin cancers).

 Many cancers both NADM and ADM such as lymphomas have high chances of being cured and it is very important to seek treatment as soon as possible.

 Other cancers don’t seem to be linked to either HIV or use of ARV treatment and are not more common in people living with HIV than in the general population.
 These tend to be cancers that are not linked to another virus, including breast, colon and prostate cancers.
-These cancers are increasing in HIV positive people using HIV treatment, because they are living longer for these age-related complications to occur.
+These cancers are increasing in HIV positive people using ART, because they are living longer and so these age-related complications can occur.

 For all cancers, early diagnosis and treatment is one of the most important factors for recovery.

 This is a highly specialised aspect of medical care.
 If you are diagnosed with any cancer, whether formally HIV-related or not, you need to be treated by an expert in HIV-related cancer.